sangupta/socialcount/README.md

 Dependencies
 ------------
-`socialcounts` depends on the following open-source frameworks
+`socialcount` depends on the following open-source frameworks

-* `jerry` - a common functionality library
+* Apache HTTP Client library - for making HTTP requests
-* Apache HTTP Client library
+* `jerry-http` - for working with web
-* Google GSON library for JSON deserialization
+* Google GSON library - for JSON deserialization

 Versioning
 ----------